-Three fair-quality studies reported on experience with HHUS in Connecticut, where insurance coverage of ultrasound screening for women with dense breasts was mandated in 2005, and breast density reporting to women as part of mammography results was mandated as of October 2009.^{64, 72, 74} A smaller fair-quality diagnostic accuracy study from Connecticut reported on 935 women (mean age, 52 years) with heterogeneous or extremely dense breasts undergoing a single round of HHUS, of whom 648 had a recent negative screening mammogram.64 The incremental cancer detection rate of HHUS was 3/638 or 4.6 per 1,000 exams (95% CI, 1.0 to 13.5).
+Three fair-quality studies reported on experience with HHUS in Connecticut, where insurance coverage of ultrasound screening for women with dense breasts was mandated in 2005, and breast density reporting to women as part of mammography results was mandated as of October 2009.^{63, 71, 73} A smaller fair-quality diagnostic accuracy study from Connecticut reported on 935 women (mean age, 52 years) with heterogeneous or extremely dense breasts undergoing a single round of HHUS, of whom 648 had a recent negative screening mammogram.63 The incremental cancer detection rate of HHUS was 3/638 or 4.6 per 1,000 exams (95% CI, 1.0 to 13.5).
 Two of the cancers were invasive and no interval cancers were detected.
 The overall recall rate was 23.6 percent and the biopsy rate was 7.0 percent.
-One cohort study reported screening results for a single screening round of 8,647 women undergoing HHUS after a negative screening mammogram at one of 6 radiology practices (mean age, 54.4 years).74 HHUS detected 25 breast cancers (21 invasive, 4 DCIS) among the 8,647 exams with negative mammograms for a cancer detection rate of 2.9 per 1,000 (95% CI, 1.9 to 4.3%).
+One cohort study reported screening results for a single screening round of 8,647 women undergoing HHUS after a negative screening mammogram at one of 6 radiology practices (mean age, 54.4 years).73 HHUS detected 25 breast cancers (21 invasive, 4 DCIS) among the 8,647 exams with negative mammograms for a cancer detection rate of 2.9 per 1,000 exams (95% CI, 1.9 to 4.3).
 The overall recall rate was 13.8 percent, with a biopsy rate of 4.8 percent.
 No comprehensive followup was reported.
-A single center study reported on findings from 5,519 women (mean age, 53.6 years) undergoing a single screening HHUS following mammography after the mandated reporting law went into effect.72 The study included HHUS findings from some women who had abnormal mammography (the number of these exams included was not recorded).
+A single center study reported on findings from 5,519 women (mean age, 53.6 years) undergoing a single screening HHUS following mammography after the mandated reporting law went into effect.71 The study included HHUS findings from some women who had abnormal mammograms but reported only HHUS results from the breast quadrants noted as normal on mammography (the number of these exams included was not recorded).
 Eighty nine percent had heterogeneous or very dense breasts, and 6 percent had a personal history of breast cancer.
 HHUS detected 10 breast cancers (9 invasive, 1 DCIS) for a cancer detection rate of 1.8 per 1,000 exams (95% CI, 0.9 to 3.3).
-The overall biopsy rate for HHUS (biopsy was recommended for suspicious or highly suspicious findings - BI-RADS 4-5) was 3.2 percent, yielding a PPV of 5.4 percent.
+The overall biopsy rate for HHUS (biopsy was recommended for suspicious or highly suspicious findings - BI-RADS 4-5) was 3.2 percent (95% CI, 2.8 to 3.8).
 The number of recommendations for short interval followup was not reported.